 3. What religion do you believe in and practice?

-Also, views about religion varies depending on an individual’s perspective.
-So it is better not to answer such questions, since you do not know what the main motive of the interviewer is when asking such a question.
-It is better to either dodge such a question, or inform the employer that you are not comfortable in answering such a question.
+Also, views about religion vary depending on an individual’s perspective.
+So it is better not to answer such questions since you do not know what the main motive of the interviewer is when asking such a question.
+It’s better to either dodge a question or inform the employer that you’re not comfortable in answering such a question.

 4. How many children do you have?

-Some interviewers use this questions to measure whether or not the candidate is fully committed to their job as more and more responsibilities at their household increases.
-Try not to answer such question that are more focused on the future of your family, try to steer the direction of the interview back to the job related topics.
+Some interviewers use these questions to measure whether or not the candidate fully committed to their job as more and more responsibilities at their household increase.
+Try not to answer such question that is more focused on the future of your family, try to steer the direction of the interview back to the job related topics.

-It is illegal if a person asks such questions like what is your size and weight?, it is considered as completely offensive.
-And regarding such questions the candidates can raise their voice and file a case against the company stating uncomfortable behavior during the interview.
-Moreover, even in the fashion industry if a person asks such questions, then it is considered offensive regardless of any reasons.
+It is illegal if a person asks such questions like what is your size and weight? it considers as completely offensive.
+And regarding such questions, the candidates can raise their voice and file a case against the company stating uncomfortable behavior during the interview.
+Moreover, even in the fashion industry if a person asks such questions, then it considered offensive regardless of any reason.

 6. Have you ever been arrested?